What are the rules of the Judiciary Committee?

-There are currently 18 members of the Judiciary Committee, 10 members of the majority party, and eight members of the minority party.
+There are currently 20 members of the Judiciary Committee, 11 members of the majority party, and 9 members of the minority party.
 The ratio of majority to minority members on the Committee is based on the ratio of majority to minority members of the Senate.
 To read biographies of the current members of the Judiciary Committee, click here.

 Q: How many subcommittees are there in the Judiciary Committee?

-There are six Judiciary Committee Subcommittees: Administrative Oversight and the Courts; Antitrust, Competition Policy and Consumer Rights; The Constitution, Civil Rights and Human Rights; Crime and Terrorism; Immigration, Refugees and Border Security; and Privacy Technology and the Law.
+There are six Judiciary Committee Subcommittees: Antitrust, Competition Policy and Consumer Rights; The Constitution; Crime and Terrorism; Immigration and The National Interest; Oversight, Agency Action, Federal Rights and Federal Courts; Privacy, Technology and the Law.
 For more about subcommittee members and jurisdiction, click here.

 Q: How can the Committee be contacted?